-Dolly Castro Rocks A Tight Dress With A Lace Cut-Out
+Dolly Castro Rocks A Tight Dress With A Lace Cutout

 “Dollyyyy!!!!!!!!
 Love the outfit and and of course that stunning smile,” gushed a fan.

-But this wasn’t all, as the Instagram sensation also shared another photo yesterday that was all about a tight dress.
+The Instagram sensation also shared another photo yesterday that was all about a tight dress.
 Except this time, it was a light cream tone, instead of black.
 The model posed at the bottom of a stairwell, and rocked a low neckline that left her cleavage exposed.
 The dress extended even lower, and appeared to be clipped together to hold it in place.

 In addition, the dress featured long sleeves, and she accessorized with a couple of necklaces.
 One necklace was a short one with a bedazzled Chanel logo.
 The other piece was gold with a chain-like look.
 She completed her look with a light blue purse, that she held in her right hand.

 The photo has been liked over 29,000 times so far.